JaidenRatti/Data-Analysis-Projects/README.md

 # Strava Data Analysis

-Analyzing Strava data with python (using the Strava API) and visually displaying data with pandas, matplotlib and other libraries.
+Analyzing my live Strava data with python.
+Visually displaying data with pandas, graphing with matplotlib & calplot, and plotting on geomap with polyline & folium.